grupyto/django-material-admin/README.md

 ### Installation ###

 * Clone Project
+* Add into the INSTALLED_APPS before 'django.contrib.admin' **'interface_material'**,
 * Run pip install -r requirements.txt
 * Copy and paste interface_material in your project
-* Option: copy and paste demo dir in your project
+* Option: copy and paste demo dir in your project for view